collocations.org

 They have alliances with other companies.

-build (up), create, enter into, forge, form, make, strike up
+build, build up, create, develop, enter into, establish, forge, form, make, strike up

 The government has tried to forge alliances with environmentalists.